-Exclusive Prospecting Licence 3345 (EPL 3345) was renewed for a further 2 year term, until 25 April 2023.
-EPL 3345 is situated immediately north of Bannerman's Mineral Deposit Retention Licence 3345 (renewal 6 August 2022), on which the Etango Uranium Project and all proposed mine infrastructure is located.
+The Company's Exclusive Prospecting Licence 3345 (EPL 3345) was renewed for a further 2 year term, until 26 April 2023.
+EPL 3345 is situated immediately north of Bannerman's Mineral Deposit Retention Licence 3345 (which covers the same area for which the Mining Licence ML 250 has now been applied for), on which the Etango Uranium Project and all proposed mine infrastructure is located.